peppertech/OracleJETWorkshop2019/part1.md

 **Note:** As stated above, you needed to run 'ojet serve' to serve the application, since you killed the 'ojet' process in step 1 of this section.

-We'll need to display only one Timeline component in our page, so to avoid confusion later when the above will cause the component to render more than once, make sure to have only one 'my-invoice-timeline' custom element in your 'index.html' before continuing.
+**Tip:** We'll need to display only one Timeline component in our page, so to avoid confusion later when the above will cause the component to render more than once, make sure to have only one 'my-invoice-timeline' custom element in your 'index.html' before continuing.

 ### (b) Set Up a Timeline Component from the Cookbook